unparalleled-js/docs-1/connectors/zendesk/get-list-of-custom-object-records-by-external-id-action.md

     <tr>
       <td>External ID</a></td>
       <td>
         The organization's external ID.
-You can combine multiple external IDs into a single query with a <code>,</code> separator.
+You can query multiple external IDs with a <code>,</code> separator.
       </td>
     </tr>
   </tbody>
 </table>

-#### Output fields
+### Output fields

 The output of this trigger contains the full set of columns from the selected custom object type.
-All default and custom columns are supported.

 <table class="unchanged rich-diff-level-one">
   <thead>